aulbytj/TicTacToe/README.md

 ### Run Test

-Navigate to the bin directory ` TicTacToe/bin ` in the terminal and run
+Navigate to the root directory ` TicTacToe/ ` in the terminal and run

 ```
 rspec